AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 ## Introduction {#introduction}

 The fundamentals of code development are similar in AEM as a Cloud Service compared to the AEM On Premise and Managed Services solutions.
 Developers write code and test it locally, which is then pushed to remote AEM as a Cloud Service environments.
 Cloud Manager, which was an optional content delivery tool for Managed Services, is required.
-This is now the sole mechanism for deploying code to AEM as a Cloud Service environments.
+This is now the sole mechanism for deploying code to AEM as a Cloud Service dev, stage, and production environments.
+For quick feature validation and debugging prior to deploying those aforementioned environments, code can be synced from a local environment to a [Rapid Development Environment](/help/implementing/developing/introduction/rapid-development-environments.md).

 The update of the [AEM version](/help/implementing/deploying/aem-version-updates.md) is always a separate deployment event from pushing [custom code](#customer-releases).
 Viewed in another way, custom code releases should be tested against the AEM version that is on production since that is what it will be deployed on the top.
 AEM version updates that happen after that, which will be frequent and are automatically applied.
 They are intended to be backward compatible with the customer code already deployed.